Can you bring alcohol on your cruise? The answer is likely yes, but with lots of fine print.

 Cunard is known for its stately cruise ships, including the Queen Elizabeth and the Queen Mary 2.
 The high-end cruise line follows the lead of many other cruise lines in that most alcohol is not allowed to be brought and consumed on the ship.

-The lone exception is that the cruise line does allow one bottle of wine or champagne per adult of drinking age.
+The lone exception is that the cruise line does allow one bottle of wine or champagne per adult.
 You can drink this in your room, but if you want to have it in a public area, there is a $20 corkage fee.